x

 The National Park Service says 22-year-old Austin King-Henke was last heard from around 7 p.m. on Tuesday, Sept.
 17 when he called a family member from Eagle Peak, described online as the highest spot in Yellowstone and one of the most remote areas (based on distance from an established road) in the lower 48.

 A news release from the National Park Service says King-Henke was dropped off by boat at Terrace Point on Saturday, Sept.
 14, and spoke with a backcountry ranger on a cabin two days later at a spot that was not on his planned route.
 After the conversation from Eagle Peak on Sept.
-17, King-Henke failed to show up for a boat that failed to pick him up on Sept.
+17, King-Henke failed to show up for a boat scheduled to pick him up on Sept.
 20.

 While on the summit at Eagle Peak, King-Henke described conditions as foggy and windy, with rain, sleet and hail.